-Ferry carrying over 350 people sinks in Philippines, killing at least seven
+Ferry carrying over 350 people sinks in Philippines, killing at least 15

-Coastguard says at least 215 people have been rescued, while a search for 144 missing people is ongoing.
+Coastguard says at least 316 people had so far been rescued while 28 others remain missing.

-A ferry carrying more than 350 people has capsized off the southern Philippine province of Basilan, killing at least seven people, according to officials.
+A ferry carrying more than 350 people has capsized off the southern Philippine province of Basilan, killing at least 15 people, according to officials.

-The accident occurred after midnight on Monday as the passenger vessel, MV Trisha Kerstin 3, was en route to Jolo Island in southern Sulu province, having departed the port city of Zamboanga.
+The accident occurred after midnight on Monday as the passenger vessel, MV Trisha Kerstin 3, was en route to Jolo Island in southern Sulu after departing the port city of Zamboanga.

 Recommended Storieslist of 4 items